juandelacruz-calvo/docker-nginx-rtmp-with-backup/README.md

-A Dockerfile installing NGINX, nginx-rtmp-module and FFmpeg from source with default settings for HLS live streaming.
+A Dockerfile installing NGINX, nginx-rtmp-module and FFmpeg from source with default settings for HLS live streaming with automatic backup switching.
 Built on Alpine Linux.

 * Nginx 1.17.1 (Stable version compiled from source)
 * nginx-rtmp-module 1.2.1 (compiled from source)